Q: What are the Australia Awards and what can I study?

-A: Any citizen of a participating country or citizen of Timor-Leste, however, we strongly encourage applications from women, people living with disability and people from rural areas (i.e. people from the traditionally disadvantaged groups).
-People who have recently returned from an Australia Awards Scholarship are excluded from applying for a period of time (refer to the Australia Awards Policy Handbook).
+A: Any citizen of Timor-Leste, however, we strongly encourage applications from women, people living with disability and people from rural areas (i.e. people from the traditionally disadvantaged groups).
+Please note that people who have recently returned from an Australia Awards Scholarship are excluded from applying for a period of time (please refer to the Australia Awards Policy Handbook for details).

 Q: Am I eligible?

-A: You need to read the eligibility criteria listed on the “Am I eligible” page
+A: Please see the eligibility criteria listed on the “Am I eligible” page.

 Q: Do I get a choice of where to study?

 A: Yes, in consultation with the Australia Awards Course Adviser (a respected academic from Australia).
-Your locations of study is an important consideration for a range of reasons which are different for each applicant.
-Our course adviser will discuss this with you when looking at the field of study and the learning and skills outcomes you aim to achieve through your scholarship.
+Your location of study is an important consideration for a range of reasons which are different for each applicant.
+Our course adviser will discuss this with you when looking at the field of study and the learning outcomes you aim to achieve through your scholarship.

 Q: Do I choose the university and the course I want to study before or after I find out if I have a Scholarship?